-To increase the number of energy-efficient homes, San Francisco Department of the Environment developed a program to incentivize the city's homeowners to invest in deep but costly energy retrofits to their homes.
+To increase the number of energy-efficient homes, San Francisco Department of the Environment developed a program to incentivize the city’s homeowners to invest in deep but costly energy retrofits to their homes.
 To be successful despite a very limited marketing budget, SFE needed a plan to promote the program to homeowners who would be most likely to undertake such a major commitment.
 The department decided on a multifaceted outreach campaign that would begin with direct mail and citywide advertising and conclude with old- fashioned door-to-door outreach.

 Before putting feet to pavement, the department achieved widespread awareness of the program through newspaper ads, signage, and leaflets in official city mailings.
 The city crafted its messaging for seasonal context, publishing ads declaring “It’s Outta Here!!”—a reference not only to the reigning World Series champion team, the San Francisco Giants, but also to precious heat escaping from homes during the city’s damp winters.
 The department estimated that at least 250,000 residents would see the ads for Energy Upgrade California.
 “We needed to introduce Energy Upgrade California to the public,” said Luke Easdale, marketing and outreach coordinator for the city’s energy program.
 “We determined the most effective way to initially raise program awareness was through citywide advertising and marketing channels.”
 Although the state also offers Energy Upgrade California services to multifamily homes and commercial property owners, the department decided to market to single-family homes to simplify its demographic analysis.